Super Bowl Betting in US

 As the NFL pre-season draws ever closer, the Futures market is starting to take shape and give a great indicator to who will be in the mix fighting to be Super Bowl LIII champions in February.

 As mentioned the New England Patriots are once again the betting favourites at +600.
-Both Tom Brady and Rob Gronkowski are staying after rumors of both potentially moving on, while a refresh of the side will only improve their chances.
-Unless Brady picks up injury or his age finally catches up on him, it could well be another Pats year.
+Both Tom Brady and Rob Gronkowski are staying after rumours of both potentially moving on, while a refresh of the side will only improve their chances.
+Unless Brady picks up an injury or his age finally catches up on him, it could well be another Pats year.

 The Philadelphia Eagles (+800) look to have the ability to go far once more, but the pain of a Super Bowl defeat can lead to a hangover into the next season, so they will need to pick themselves up quickly if they wish to go one step further this year, while the Minnesota Vikings look to be the best of the rest at +1000.
 Our money is on the Pats.